SeSeSeven/Mushroom_Classification_Fork/README.md

 When we search for mushrooms in the wild, we are often clueless about the mushrooms that we actually see, because we are not so knowledgeable about mushrooms in general.
 Deploying a classifier would therefore make this process more enjoyable, since we would be able to identify a mushroom's genus in real-time.

 ## :star: Framework
-We will use [timm](https://huggingface.co/docs/timm/index), a collection of PyTorch image models.
+We will use [`timm`](https://huggingface.co/docs/timm/index), a collection of PyTorch image models.
 As timm contains pretrained models, we will use them as starting points for the model that we eventually deploy.
 We plan to fine-tune them for our specific prediction task.

-Furthermore, we will use [PyTorch Lightning](https://github.com/Lightning-AI/pytorch-lightning) to reduce boilerplate code and track our training experiments.
+Furthermore, we will use [`PyTorch Lightning`](https://github.com/Lightning-AI/pytorch-lightning) to reduce boilerplate code and track our training experiments.

 ## :star: Dataset
 ### Data Introduction